HSAnet/open5gs-ui/docs/source/index.rst

 Open5Gs-UI Documentation
 ************************

-Open5Gs-UI is an extension for `Open5Gs`_.
-It is used to scrape data from 5G-Network function, analyse network traffic and display scraped data via web server.
+Open5GS-UI is an extension for Open5GS that provides a web-based interface for visualizing and managing the Open5GS network.
+It enables users to scrape data from different components of the 5G network, analyze network traffic, and monitor the performance of the network.
+The scraped data can be displayed in various charts, tables, and graphs, providing insights into the network's behavior.

 .. _Open5Gs: https://open5gs.org/